api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 1. `majorVersion` - The major version of the auctioneer.
 Refer to the current value of `MAJOR_VERSION` constant.
 2. `dappId` - The dApp ID for which the auction is being held.
-3. `startTimestamp` - The timestamp at which the auction round starts.
+3. `startTimestamp` - The timestamp at which the auction starts.
-4. `endTimestamp` - The timestamp at which the auction round ends.
-This should be set to `startTimestamp + AUCTION_ROUND_LENGTH_SECONDS`.
+4. `endTimestamp` - The timestamp at which the auction ends.
+This should be set to `startTimestamp + AUCTION_LENGTH_SECONDS`.

 ### Bid details